Duh…what did they say??

 Have you ever wondered why athletes are paid millions for playing children’s games?

-Based on a little research (plus some info from my buddy, Bobby Eure), the answer is because the majority of jocks don’t have enough intelligence to hold a regular job.
+Based on a little research, the answer is because the majority of jocks don’t have enough intelligence to hold a regular job.
 While extremely gifted athletically, if their minds were elevators, most would never get off the ground floor.

 Once, Yogi’s wife Carmen asked, “Yogi, you are from St. Louis, we live in New Jersey and you played ball in New York.
 If you go before I do, where would you like me to have you buried?”
 Yogi replied, “Surprise me.”